Oakdale, Caerphilly: History

 In the early years of the twentieth century the need for coal was growing both in America and Europe, and local business men in Wales were looking for new opportunities to fill the demand.

 Among these were a group known as the Tredegar Iron and Coal Company, made up of wealthy industrialists from the Maclaren, Markham, Pochin, Whitworth and Wyllie families.
 They decided to create a group of collieries in the Sirhowy Valley, which explorations had told them contained rich seams of " black gold."
-One of these was at the small rural hamlet of Rhiw Syr Dafydd.
+One of these was at the small rural hamlet of Rhiw Syr Dafydd within what would become the village of Oakdale.
+This Welsh name is still used by a local primary school, although other uses on maps and newspapers date to the 1940s at the latest.
+There is no official Welsh name, however alternative Welsh names have been used such as Cwmderi, Cwmderwen, Glyn-y-deri or Glyn-derwen, with a local school using the name "Cwm Derwen".

 Work began clearing the site for the new colliery at Oakdale with the sinking of the pit in 1907.
 Waterloo shaft followed in 1911 and the building of the village commenced soon after, to house the families of the men who were to work there.

 The revolutionary "model village" was the brainchild of the manager of the Tredegar Iron and Coal Company, Mr A S Tallis.
 This village, in contrast to others in the area, was to be built away from the mine among green fields.
 The houses would be modern, with hot and cold running water, large cooking ranges, electric light, and - perhaps most revolutionary of all - bathrooms.
 Every house was to have a front and back garden, so that no front door would open directly on to the street as in other valley towns and villages.